DsDipto7/SmartCalc/README.md

 # SmartCalc
-An iOS application for simple math, BMI measurement and unit onversion.
+An iOS application for simple math, BMI measurement and unit conversion.

 ## Features
 - User authentication